kyleanicholson/kyleanicholson/README.md

 - 👋 Hi, I’m @kyleanicholson.
 I am a full stack web developer based in Bend, Oregon .
 - 👀 I’m interested in building my network and taking on new projects as a web developer.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python and JavaScript.
 - 📫 How to reach me: kyle.nicholson67@gmail.com

 <!---